flimble/swampy/README.md

 # Getting Started
-Double-click build.bat in project root to run first compile/test.
+* To build and unit test code: run build.bat in project root to run first compile/test.
+* To generate a local database: run databasebuild.bat
+* To build and run integration tests: run integrationtest.bat

 # Requirements
 * .NET Framework 4.5